USEPA/epanet-manual/docs/2_quickstart.rst

 Installing EPANET
 ~~~~~~~~~~~~~~~~~

-   EPANET Version 2.2 Beta is designed to run under the Windows 7/8/10
+   EPANET Version 2.2 is designed to run under the Windows 7/8/10
    operating system of an Intel-compatible personal computer.
 It is
-   distributed as a single installer package file, **en2setup-2.2.0-beta-win32.msi**.
+   distributed as a single installer package file, **EPANET-2.2.0-win32.msi**.
    To install EPANET:

     1. Select **Run** from the Windows Start menu.

-    2. Enter the full path and name of the **en2setup-2.2.0-beta-win32.msi** file or click
+    2. Enter the full path and name of the **EPANET-2.2.0-win32.msi** file or click
        the **Browse** button to locate it on your computer.

     3. Click the **OK** button type to begin the setup process.